borti4938/n64rgb_pcb/README.md

 You have the options to either install everything with casual installation wires or using flex cables.
 This is just a trade-off between personal installation effort and price.
-Personally I recommend using the flex cable.
+Personally, I recommend using the flex cable.

 Sections 3.1 and 3.2 assume that you want to use the controller functions, so controller 1 will be connected.
-However this is optional, yet at the flex install the controller pad of the flex cable must not be left open!
+However, this is optional, yet at the flex install the controller pad of the flex cable must not be left open!
 Please also note section 3.3, where the installation of mechanical switches is described.

 #### 3.1 Using the Flex Cable